ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

 ![](../media/core_rules/dice.jpg)

 The game of Blood Bowl uses four different types of dice to determine the outcome of various actions and events.
-These are often referred to as 'Nufflee's sacred cubes' in homage to the patron god of Blood Bowl.
+These are often referred to as 'Nuffle's sacred cubes' in homage to the patron god of Blood Bowl.
 Interestingly (perhaps), not all of these dice are cubes!

 **BLOCK DICE**